kbrown35/CS1320-Final-Project-IntusCare/README.md

 then you don't need to uncomment anything in this file, and you can simply run the bash script with ./sutupDB.sh.
 If not, you will need to uncomment the lines pertinent to you and then run it (e.g. See lines 4 and 7 in setupDB.sh).

 To run the front end server, open a new terminal and run the comand "npm start."
-If npm is not installed, also run the command "npm install."
+If running for the first time, install node_modules by first running "npm install."

 Then open your browser and type into the URL "localhost:3000".